 There are many sources for eBooks.
 Commercial ones include Amazon, Barnes & Noble, Apple, etc. After purchase, you “download” a copy of the book to your device to read.
-To read a book purchased from Amazon, you either need their Kindle tablet or their (free) Kindle reader app for your device. eBooks purchased from most other commercial sites can be read with a variety of 3rd party reader apps.
+To read a book purchased from Amazon, you either need their Kindle device or their (free) Kindle reader app for your device.
+Similarly, Barnes & Noble has had their own reader, but also a free app to use on your devices. eBooks purchased from most commercial sites can be read with a variety of 3rd party reader apps.

 Many free eBooks are available, especially public domain older works from such legitimate sites as Project Gutenberg.
-At best, these sites’ offerings often lack professional formatting; at worst–from “if-ier” sites–you could be cheating legitimate rights-holders and/or asking for malware.
+At best, these sites’ offerings often lack professional formatting; at worst—from less legitimate sites—you could be cheating legitimate rights-holders and/or asking for malware.

 If you use the Firefox browser, you may read the .epub format directly via the EPUBReader add-on.